madflojo/blog/bencane/content/post/dont-mock-a-db-use-docker-compose/index.md

 # pip install docker-compose
 ```

-With the above complete our environment is now able to run Docker and Docker Compose.
+With the above complete we can now able to run Docker and Docker Compose.

 ### Creating a Compose file

 Originally, Compose started as a tool to allow users to define container manifests.
 It gives users a way to specify how to start a service.
-The options it requires, as well as any dependent containers and options they need.
+As well as any dependent containers and options they need.

 Let's take a look at a simple Compose example.